numoonchld/numoonchld.github.io/_drafts/learning-to-learn-procrastination-and-memory.md

 ## habits

 - habits are built in energy savers
   - it helps automate tasks so newer or more relevant taks can be focussed on
   - but habits also create zombies

 - it is useful to be aware of the purpose of the habitual zombies created in the brain
   - at any given point in time, there is a superpositon of serveral zombies active with in you
+  - this is very useful for saving energy
+- however, since this system is a subconsious system, it often gets abused

+- habit can be god or bad depending on who is coloring it

+#### anatomy of a habit

+1. cue
+2. routine
+3. reward
+4. belief

+###### cue

+###### routine

+###### reward

+###### beliefe